 Thematic Exploratory Training Assignments (THETA) (2 x 20 credits)

 The aim of the THETA Project unit is to provide thorough practical training in a manner that will stimulate innovative approaches to problem-solving and emphasise the skills and training required for interdisciplinary scientific research.
-MSc students will carry out THETA Projects, one from October to December and one from January to March.
+Working in teams of 2 or 3, MSc students will carry out THETA Projects, one from October to December and one from January to March.
 All of the projects offered are intrinsically interdisciplinary, cover an extremely wide range of Nanoscience topics from Biology to Engineering, and involve academics from more than one departments as well as working alongside other BCFN students.
 These laboratory-based projects will provide broad training in a range of the necessary skills and techniques needed for practical Nanoscience.
 The THETA projects will complement the taught material in the Lecture Course unit, and the technique-oriented material in the Advanced Tools for Nanoscience unit.

 Nanoscience Research Project (60 credits)